How to Audition for Netflix

-How to get in the room
+How to Get in the Netflix Audition Room

-Get the goods
+Get the Goods

-Get an agent
+Get an Agent

-You can practice this in everyday life, and you will become a really groovy, interesting person if you do.
-I’m always talking about what makes people sexy, (mainly because I’m single and a teeny bit desperate) but it’s because I truly believe that risk-takers are very attractive, and casting director’s are human beings too, they look for these qualities in actors.
+You can practice this in everyday life.
+And you will become a really groovy, interesting person if you do.
+I’m always talking about what makes people sexy, (mainly because I’m single and a teeny bit desperate) but it’s because I truly believe that risk-takers are very attractive.
+And casting director’s are human beings too; they look for these qualities in actors.
 Don’t believe me?
 Here’s Margot Robbie to back me up:

 “In my head I was like, ‘You have literally 30 seconds left in this room and if you don’t do something impressive nothing will ever come of it.
 It’s a once-in-a-lifetime chance, just take it.’
 And so I start screaming at him and he’s yelling back at me.
 And he’s really scary.
 I can barely keep up.

 And he ends it saying, ‘You should be happy to have a husband like me.
 Now get over here and kiss me.’
 So I walk up really close to his face and then I’m like, ‘Maybe I should kiss him.
 When else am I ever going to get a chance to kiss Leo DiCaprio, ever?’